Amy (2015 film): Box office

-Amy has broken the UK box office record for the highest opening weekend of a British documentary film, grossing at £519,000 from 133 cinemas three days after its release on 3 July.
+Amy broke the UK box office record for the highest opening weekend of a British documentary film, grossing at £519,000 from 133 cinemas three days after its release on 3 July.
 It also enjoyed success in the US, earning £142,000 from just six cinemas before it expanded in the following weeks.
 The film scored a $37,002 site average in the US in three days.
-The film opened with $222,015 across six sites, with a location average of $37,002 – $10,000 more than Fahrenheit 9/11 (2004) managed on its first weekend and even beating March of the Penguins (2005) 's $44,373 and the film has increased its box office peak after its initial release nationally on 10 July.
+The film opened with $222,015 across six sites, with a location average of $37,002 – $10,000 more than Fahrenheit 9/11 (2004) managed on its first weekend and even beating March of the Penguins (2005) 's $44,373 and the film had increased its box office peak after its initial release nationally on 10 July.

 Critical response

-Amy received critical acclaim.
-On Rotten Tomatoes, the film has a 95% rating based on 222 reviews, with an average rating of 8.40/10.
+Amy received high critical acclaim.
+On Rotten Tomatoes, the film has a 95% rating based on 227 reviews, with an average rating of 8.4/10.
 The site's consensus reads, "As riveting as it is sad, Amy is a powerfully honest look at the twisted relationship between art and celebrity—and the lethal spiral of addiction."
 Metacritic reports an 85 out of 100 rating based on 41 critics, indicating "universal acclaim".